Mohsnmonji/mohsnmonji.github.io/_pages/teaching.md

     <p>
       <i class="fas fa-lightbulb icon"></i>
       I approach teaching as a way to expose students to new ideas, concepts, and methods of thinking about and engaging with social problems and statistics.
 In my courses, I incorporate
-      <strong>experiential learning</strong> to provide students with more opportunities to work with real-world data to examine topics such as poverty, income inequality, food insecurity, housing, and disparities in health outcomes.
+      <strong>experiential learning</strong> to provide students with more opportunities to work with real-world data to examine topics such as poverty, food insecurity, housing, and disparities in health outcomes.
     </p>
     <p>
       <i class="fas fa-hands-helping icon"></i>